wp-plugins/reach-connector/readme.txt

 Example: [sponsorships sponsorship_type="children"]

 To pull a list of campaigns from REACH to display on your site use the shortcode [campaigns] on any page.

+To display the general donation page from REACH on your site use the shortcode [donations] on any page.